-If having looked at the pathway you are unsure who to speak to then you can contact either Wellbeing Support Services or the SU Advice Centre and speak to someone about your options and where to get help.
+If having looked at the pathway you are unsure who to speak to then you can contact either Wellbeing and Student Support or the SU Advice Centre and speak to someone about your options and where to get help.

-If your studies are affected, we would advise contacting Wellbeing Support Services, the SU Advice Centre, or your personal tutor to get advice on the options available to you e.g. mitigating circumstances, or taking temporary withdrawal.
+If your studies are affected, we would advise contacting Wellbeing and Student Support, the SU Advice Centre, or your personal tutor to get advice on the options available to you e.g. mitigating circumstances, or taking temporary withdrawal.